bedezign/yii2-audit/docs/installation.md

 \bedezign\yii2\audit\web\JSLoggingAsset::register($this);
 ```

-See [Javascript Logging](javascript-logging) for the all configuration options and advanced usage information.
+See [Javascript Panel](javascript-panel/) for the all configuration options and advanced usage information.

 ## Logging Errors